 by Michelle Evans

-Should content calendars be a part of your overall content marketing strategy?
+Do you need a content calendar for your overall content marketing strategy?
 The short answer to this question is “absolutely!”
 Content calendars are an excellent way to document, monitor, and execute your content marketing strategy and building up your blog.
-Content calendars enable you to get organized, work towards established deadlines, and let’s face it, lays the groundwork to consistency.
+Content calendars enable you to get organized, work towards established deadlines, and let’s face it, lays the groundwork for consistency.

 One of your initial goals is to become productive.
-Once you map out your initial content marketing calendar, you can next begin to look at hiring a content writer and being more deliberate about growing your content, attracting followers, and building your subscriber list as a part of any email marketing strategy you might have in place.
+Once you map out your initial content marketing calendar, you can next begin to look at hiring a content writer or employing an Article Writing Services team like SpeaksMedia.com todo the heavy lifting of creating SEO content for your website or blog.
+Content calendars allow you to be more deliberate about growing your content, attracting followers, and building your subscriber list as a part of any email marketing strategy you might have in place.

 Advantages of Using a Content Calendar